linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

     [alice@localhost zonesign]$ cat Kexample.org.+007+12933.ds
     example.org.
 86400   IN      DS      12933 7 1 61fe11182591548d37c0d0e06e5bb0fd19213b5b

-We generated two of them, the `.ds` file with the longer DS is more secure but some DNSSEC clients may not support it, so the shorter type is also generated.
+We generated two of them, the `.ds` file with the longer digest is more secure but some DNSSEC clients may not support it, so the shorter type is also generated.

 The first field contains the name of the zone.
 The second field contains the TTL for the zone.
 The second and third fields contain `IN` and `DS`